 Attention all Aspiring Engineers

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
+Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
+Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!